tangle-network/gadget/README.md

 export LIBRARY_PATH=$LIBRARY_PATH:/opt/homebrew/lib
 export INCLUDE_PATH=$INCLUDE_PATH:/opt/homebrew/include
 ```
-Note: You need to set these environment variables each time you start a new shell session or append them to your .zshrc file.
+Note: You need to set these environment variables each time you start a new gadget session or append them to your .zshrc file.

 ### Foundry
 In order to use the incredible-squaring blueprint, you need to have the Foundry CLI installed.
 You can install it here: [Foundry CLI](https://ethereum-blockchain-developer.com/2022-06-nft-truffle-hardhat-foundry/14-foundry-setup/)